 Many doctors, however, incorrectly assume that practicing in a hot room is akin to being in a sauna or Jacuzzi and that is where their concern develops.
-Both a sauna and a Jacuzzi are much hotter than a Bikram Yoga class.
+Both a sauna and a Jacuzzi are much hotter than a standard hot yoga class.
 The biggest difference is the inability for the body to cool itself when in a sauna or Jacuzzi.
 Sweat (evapotranspiration) and moving air (convection) are the cooling mechanisms for a practicing yogi.
-Neither of these are existent in a Jacuzzi and only one (sweat) in a sauna where the air is heated up to 40 degrees hotter than a Bikram class.
+Neither of these are existent in a Jacuzzi and only one (sweat) in a sauna where the air is heated up to 40 degrees hotter than a Bikram Yoga or Inferno Hot Pilates class.

 As a healthy woman with a low-risk pregnancy, neither the yoga nor the heat should be cause for fear.
-With that in mind, you should NEVER practice Bikram Yoga pregnant without first informing and consulting with your teacher.
+With that in mind, you should NEVER practice hot yoga pregnant without first informing and consulting with your teacher.
 There are modifications to all postures that compress the abdomen, aorta, and diaphragm or exert too much pressure on the perineum and pelvis.

 Armed with the correct modifications for pregnancy, the next concerns of a pregnant woman should be nutrition, hydration and exhaustion.
-The average woman burns approximately 330 calories during a Bikram Yoga class.
+The average woman burns approximately 330 calories during a 90-minute hot yoga class.
 A pregnant woman’s metabolism is much higher, so she may burn even more.
 Be sure to eat high quality meals to replace the lost calories and minerals.
-It is also advisable for the pregnant woman to eat (at least a small snack) about an hour prior to class.
+It is also advisable for the pregnant woman to eat a small, easy-to-digest snack about an hour prior to class.

 Proper hydration is critical during gestation to maintain amniotic fluid levels, increase blood volume and ensure proper function of the kidneys.
 Be sure to drink water before, during and after class.
 At least an additional liter of water per day is recommended when practicing.
 Stop and sip water during class whenever you need it.